 Jesu, Joy of Man’s Desiring, J S Bach – another choice which could be played while the guests are arriving

-For signing the register
+For signing the paperwork

-You and your two witnesses may move to a different part of the church, (or even go into a separate room), to sign the register.
+You and your two witnesses may move to a different part of the church, (or even go into a separate room), to sign the paperwork.
 Either way, it is a moment of pause in the ceremony and music is often played at this point.

 You can choose a hymn for your guests to sing, or have a piece of music played, either by a live musician, or from a CD/MP3 player if the church has the facilities.